Pagefile.sys is a key element in computers. So, what is it, and how do you tweak it?

 Step 5.
 Under virtual memory, find and click "Change"

 Step 7.
-Scroll down and click on "Custom size" while unselecting "System managed size"
+To change the size of a window, scroll down and click on "Custom size" while unselecting "System managed size".

 Step 8.
 Enter a size in Initial and Maximum size, according to your requirement